Gunaa: Development

 The director Sibi Malayil, cinematographer Venu and actor Kamal Haasan had planned to make a film set in Sri Lanka during a time of insurgency, written by Sab John.
 The trio met Cho Ramaswamy to learn more about the various issues in the country, but he criticised their desire to tell such a story, resulting in the project being dropped.
 John later told Haasan about a mentally-ill person nicknamed "Pottan" (Fool) who he knew in his childhood.
 This led to the development of a new screenplay, with the protagonist based partly on Pottan.
-By this time, Sibi Malayil was no longer available, resulting in Santhana Bharathi replacing him.
+Sibi Malayil left the project because of Haasan's control, resulting in Santhana Bharathi replacing him.
 The film was produced by Alamelu Subramaniam under Swathi Chithra International, and the dialogues were written by Balakumaran.
 Venu remained cinematographer, and editing was handled by B. Lenin and V. T. Vijayan.
 The film was originally titled Mathikettan Solai, but later retitled Gunaa after its protagonist due to belief that the original title, which relates to insanity, had negative connotations.